 Indian Railways approves first indigenous hydrogen train on Jind-Sonipat route

-New Delhi : In a step towards green and sustainable transportation, Indian Railways has approved the introduction of a 10-car Hydrogen Fuel Cell-based trainset on the Jind-Sonipat section of Northern Railway.
+New Delhi [India], May 27 (ANI): In a step towards green and sustainable transportation, Indian Railways has approved the introduction of a 10-car Hydrogen Fuel Cell-based trainset on the Jind-Sonipat section of Northern Railway.

 According to the Ministry of Railways, the trainset is “all set to start soon” and will run at a maximum speed of 75 kmph using a “1200 KW hydrogen fuel cell propulsion system.”